jadar/DeveloperCapes/README.md

 [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 [Apache Ant](http://ant.apache.org/) (Must be added to your PATH..)
 Git client
+Python (Unix-like system only)

 #####Performing the build:
 1. Clone this repository to an empty folder, or you may use your existing one.
 2. Open up Command Prompt or a Unix terminal equivalent and change the directory to the base directory where `build.xml` is located.
 3. Execute `ant build`.
-4. The script will now procede to download MCP, decompile Minecraft, patch files, add source, recompile Minecraft, and package a jar.
+4. The script will now proceed to download MCP, decompile Minecraft, patch files, add source, recompile Minecraft, and package a jar.
 5. If you would like to use your own Forge/MCP then in the same directory as `build.xml` make a directory called `currentBuild`.
 Then add the `forge/` directory to it.
 It should have the decompiled `mcp/` directory in it.

 That should be it.
-The outputed jar is in `currentBuild\builds`.
+The outputted jar is in `currentBuild\builds`.